Rubaeid-Sanjid/Art-and-Craft-Store-client-side/README.md

 Live site URL: https://art-and-craft-store-auth.web.app

 ## About:
 Canvas Creations is an online art gallery shop.
-It provides various type of arts to customer.
+It provides various types of art to customers.

 ## Features:
 * Firebase authentications like google, facebook sign in